tshort/FunctionalModels.jl/README.md

 Causal modeling is where all signals have an input and an output, and the flow of information is clear.
 Simulink is the highest-profile example.
-The problem with causal modeling is that it is difficult to build up models of components.
+The problem with causal modeling is that it is difficult to build up models from components.

 The highest profile noncausal modeling tools are in the [Modelica](www.modelica.org) family.
 The MathWorks company also has